From: mozeyrn

 Date: 01-06-2006, 11:49 AM (10 of 10)

 I knew plaids were difficult and didn't want to get discouraged so I stayed far away from them and did a basic black and red check print.
 I wanted to learn something from doing a print since my daughter's flannel pajamas was just a starting point in getting used to my machine.
 I wasn't too concerned about matching things up.
 I chose a print for my skirt that I might be able to wear to work or church.
 I'm going to do the lining and start the waistband this weekend.
 We've got a very busy weekend with office parties and a christening so I won't get too much done anyhow.
+I'd like to make a quilted tote bag so I can carry around a sewing project in progress (a baggie just isn't cutting it) but what kind of fabric would I use for the lining?
+Bamburg or something else?
+T'anks!! - Maureen.

 Learning something new with every stitch!!
+Kenmore 16231000 |

 User: mozeyrn

-Member since: 11-29-2005
+Member since: 11-29-2005 Total posts: 349 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17794.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17794.html